 Best that you take the train from either Ben Gurion International Airport or Tel Aviv to the northernmost city of Nahariya.
 Once you arrive in Nahariya, we will have special shuttles and staff members on hand to pick you up and bring you to Kibbutz Ga’aton.

 We will also arrange a shuttle back to Nahariya on the last day of the program which will leave Kibbutz Ga’aton at 15:00.
 For train times and rates, please visit Israel Railways at: www.rail.co.il/EN

 ** Note that from Friday afternoon till Saturday evening trains and buses in Israel do not run due to the Sabbath.
 However, you can still arrive to Ga’aton during this time by taking a yellow van called a ’sherut’ from Tel Aviv to Haifa and then another from Haifa to Nahariya.

-Participants will share a 3 to 4 person dormitory-style room with dancers who will be around their age.
-The rooms are all approximately a two-minute walk from the dance studios and include:
+Participants share a 3 to 4-person dormitory-style room with dancers who will be around their age.
+All accommodations are at the International Dance Village in Kibbutz Ga’aton, Israel and are all approximately a two-minute walk from the dance studios and include:

 |● Small Kitchen||● Bookcase|